 What sort of digestive enzymes should you take?

 There are all kinds of digestive enzymes on the market, some are single enzymes and some are multi.
-I recommend taking a high quality mixed digestive enzymes so that you’re covered.
+I recommend taking high-quality mixed digestive enzymes so that you’re covered.
+We offer GlycoZyme.
+GlycoZyme not only aids in digestion but it offers a bit of support for those struggling with blood sugar issues.

 Don’t buy the cheapest enzymes you can find.
 You get what you pay for.
 Go to a good health food store and buy a quality supplement.
-Check the label for: lipases (break down fat), proteases (break down proteins) and amylases or carbohydrases (break down carbs).
+Check the label for lipases (break down fat), proteases (break down proteins), and amylases or carbohydrates (break down carbs).
 There are a gazillion enzymes but those three are the most important to look for.

 How to take digestive enzymes